JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

+where $Z_{\rm out}$ and $n_{\rm out}$ are the metallicity and the electron density of the outflowing gas, respectively. $L^{\rm corr}_{\rm H\alpha}$ and $L^{\rm corr}_{\rm [OIII]}$ are the dust-corrected luminosities of the $H_\alpha$ and ${\rm [OIII]}$ broad components.
+More specifically, we estimated the ${\rm H{\alpha}/H\beta}$ line ratio from either PRISM or R1000 data\footnote{https://archive.stsci.edu/hlsp/jades} and determined the correction factor by adopting the \cite{Calzetti:2000} attenuation law and assuming the theoretical ratios ${\rm H\alpha/H\beta=2.86}$ for case B recombination at $T= 10^4K$.
+We then applied the correction factors to the fluxes of the broad components.

-As the above equations show, the outflow mass is sensitive to the electron density and metallicity of the outflowing gas.
-These two gas properties are generally assumed for most outflow studies in the local and distant Universe \citep{Forster:2019,Concas:2019,Concas:2022,Marasco:2023}.
-Key diagnostic emission lines needed to estimate electron density (e.g., [SII]$\lambda\lambda$6716,6731; \citealt{Forster:2019, Davies:2020}) and gas-phase metallicity ([O III]$\lambda$4363; \citealt{Cameron:2021}), either are too faint to be detected in the observed outflows or are not covered by the G395H/F290LP NIRSpec observations for most of our targets.
-Therefore, we assume an electron density of $380~\rm{cm^{-3}}$, which is the typical value estimated from deep observations of $z \sim 2$ star-formation-driven outflows (\citealt{Forster:2019}; also adopted by \citealt{Concas:2022}), and a $Z_{\rm out}$ as large as the gas-phase metallicity of the interstellar medium.
-The latter was recently estimated for the same JADES galaxies analyzed in this work by \cite{Curti:2023} and spans a range of $7.63<12+\log({\rm O/H})<7.92$.
-We associate a 0.3 dex uncertainty on the measurement of the ionized gas outflow mass, which takes into account the typical variations of metallicity and electron density (following \citealt{Concas:2022}).
+As the equations~\ref{eq:moutha} and \ref{eq:moutoiii} show, the outflow mass is sensitive to the electron density and metallicity of the outflowing gas.
+These two gas properties are generally assumed for most outflow studies in the local and distant Universe \citep{Forster:2019,Concas:2019,Concas:2022}.
+Key diagnostic emission lines needed to estimate electron density (e.g. [SII]$\lambda\lambda$6716,6731; \citealt{Forster:2019, Davies:2020}) and gas-phase metallicity ([O III]$\lambda$4363; \citealt{Cameron:2021}) are either too faint to be detected in the observed outflows or are not covered by the G395H/F290LP NIRSpec observations for most of our targets.
+Therefore, we assumed an electron density of $380~\rm{cm^{-3}}$, which is the typical value estimated from deep observations of $z \sim 2$ star formation-driven outflows (\citealt{Forster:2019}; also adopted by \citealt{Concas:2022}) and consistent with the electron density distribution determined by \cite{Marasco:2023} in galactic outflows of a local sample of dwarf galaxies.
+We then set $Z_{\rm out}$ as high as the gas-phase metallicity of the interstellar medium.
+The latter was recently estimated for the same JADES galaxies as are analysed in this work by \cite{Curti:2023} and spans a range of $7.63<12+\log({\rm O/H})<7.92$.
+We associated a 0.3 dex uncertainty with the measurement of the ionised gas outflow mass, which takes into account the typical variations of metallicity and electron density (following \citealt{Concas:2022}).